LocalGovIMS/localgov-ims-website/index.markdown

 By engaging with other councils throughout its development, the system has been designed to reflect the needs of those who will use it.

-## Getting involved and using the IMS
+## Getting involved and start using the IMS

 If you’re a council you can download and begin using the IMS today.
 You can also [join the IMS community](https://localgovims.slack.com).
 The IMS community understands the value of sharing technology and knowledge, working together, and working in the open.